-Gen Z may not realize this, but there was a time before camera phones existed, where photos were taken on actual cameras, with actual film, that needed to be developed and printed.
-(Ok, boomer!)
-The problem is that those photos are now in danger of being damaged and potentially lost to father time.
-That’s where photo scanners come in.
-These specialized scanners can digitize your old photos, so you can keep those treasured memories around forever.
-The best photo scanners can even enhance old and damaged photos, making them look as great as the day they were developed.
-On top of that, some of the products below can even scan film negatives and photo slides, restoring your family’s treasured photo albums for the 21st century (and a totally disinterested Gen Z).
+Equipped with specialized sensors to faithfully digitize those priceless photo prints, the best photo scanners will help you keep those treasured memories around forever.
+The best photo scanners can even enhance old and damaged photos, making them look as great as the day they were first developed.
+On top of that, some of the products below can even scan film negatives and photo slides, restoring your family’s treasured photo albums for the 21st century.

 Even though many film purists are mourning the loss of old-school photography, we’re actually living in a golden age for the casual photographer.
 After you’ve scanned and restored your old family pictures and photo slides, you can print them out with a portable phone photo printer or send them to be framed with an online photo framing service.
 First, you need to find the right photo scanner for your needs — and that’s definitely something we can help with.

 What To Look For in the Best Photo Scanners